 The Student Development Center provides services without charge to any currently enrolled student to facilitate achieving maximum educational development under a holistic approach.
-Services include personal counseling, career development and placement counseling, ADA compliance, disability services, and medical withdrawals.
+Services include personal counseling by Licensed Professional Counselors, career development and placement counseling, ADA compliance, disability services, and medical withdrawals.
 Testing Services include a fee.
 The Center is located on the first floor of the Carlton Center.

 Direct correspondence to Dr. Maggie Martin, Director of Student Development, ABAC 48, 2802 Moore Highway, Tifton, GA 31793.
-The e-mail address is mmartin@abac.edu.
+The phone number is 229-391-5135, and the e-mail address is mmartin@abac.edu.